 In June 2014, the State enacted legislation that granted additional capital financing authorities to CSU.
 These new authorities include the ability to issue bonds to pay the cost of academic facilities related to CSU's educational mission and pledge the CSU's annual general fund support appropriation, less the amount of that appropriation required to meet State general obligation bond payments and State Public Works Board rental payments, to secure the payment of debt obligations issued by CSU pursuant to the Act.
-No more than twelve percent of CSU's annual general fund support appropriation that is required to fund State general obligation bond payments, may be used for debt service for, or to directly fund, certain capital expenditures.
+No more than twelve percent of CSU's annual general fund support appropriation, less the amount of that appropriation that is required to fund State general obligation bond payments and State Public Works Board rental payments, may be used for debt service for, or to directly fund, certain capital expenditures.
 These new authorities also allow CSU to pledge any other revenues that CSU chooses to pledge to secure the payment of debt obligations issued by CSU pursuant to the Act and provide flexibility to utilize these new authorities through the Systemwide Revenue Bond program.

 As a result of the new capital authorities, the Board approved financing for a first group of projects which were funded with the 2015A Bonds.
 Effective with the issuance of the Series 2016 Bonds in April 2016, Tuition Fee revenues are pledged as security for the Systemwide Revenue Bonds, in addition to fees from student housing, student union, parking, health center facilities, the continuing education program and payments from various auxiliary organizations and special purpose governmental entities.
 General fund support appropriations are not currently included in Gross Revenues and are not pledged as security for the Systemwide Revenue Bonds.
-See "SECURITY FOR THE SERIES 2017 BONDS."
+See "SECURITY FOR THE SERIES 2017C BONDS."